 Santa Margherita is an elegant wine, and well, Hot Dogs are not.
 However, that’s not a reason to shy away from this amazing combination.
 With hotdogs, you have a fatty meat, slathered in condiments such as mustard, ketchup, cheese, bacon bits, onions, sriracha, sauerkraut, and the list goes on.
 With such a rich dish, you want a wine that is refreshing, and a dry, but crisp white wine like Pinot Grigio will do the trick for you.

 It’s no surprise Santa Margherita is one of the best selling white wines on the market.
 It has earned its reputation as a crisp white wine that pairs well with a diverse amount of foods.
-As a banquet wine steward growing up, we served this wine at thousands of wedding receptions and always received glowing reviews as it matched well with appetizers, hors d’oeuvres, salads, soups, and main courses.
+When I worked as a banquet server, we served this wine at thousands of wedding receptions and always received glowing reviews as it matched well with appetizers, hors d’ oeuvres, salads, soups, and main courses.

 Do you have a favourite Santa Margherita Pinot Grigio Food Pairing?
 Let us know in the comments below!